jperez1478/jperez1478/README.md

 - Software Carpentry Skills Certificate

-🌱 I’m currently a senior studying Computer science degree at Prairie View A&M
+🌱 I’m currently a Software Engineer for Dell Technologies

 ## Current Job Position
 iOS Developer for TSU HBCU C2 Team
-Research Assistant at PVAMU Computer Science in iCare Development.
-President of SIGIoT at PVAMU
 - 💞️ I’m looking to collaborate on any open projects I an also will be posting projects that I learn through my iOS Journey ...
 - 📫 How to reach me ...